Quantum network-entanglement measures: Estimation of network-entanglement measures

-\textit{Estimation of entanglement measures.---} From our analysis above, $\efr(\rho|G)$ plays an important role in the estimation of $\ecost(\rho|G)$ and $\ecom(\rho|G)$.
-Naturally, $\efr(\rho|G) = 1$ for any G-entangled pure state $\rho$.
-This property holds as well for special classes of mixed states. \begin{theorem} For any anti-symmetric state $\rho$, $\efr(\rho|G) = 1$.
-For any symmetric state $\rho$, $\efr(\rho|G)$ does not depend on the network topology $G$. \end{theorem} The exact computation of our measures in general is a hard problem, which, in particular, requires a complete characterization of $\scq(G)$.
-In the following, for the case of arbitrary states, we provide techniques for the device-dependent estimation of $\efr$ based on witnesses, and for its device-independent estimation based on network nonlocality inequalities and covariance inequalities.
+\begin{theorem} For any anti-symmetric state $\rho$, $\efr(\rho|G) = 1$.
+For any symmetric state $\rho$, $\efr(\rho|G)$ does not depend on the network topology $G$, {i.e. the network-entanglement weight of $\rho$ is the entanglement weight of $\rho$.} \end{theorem} The exact computation of our measures, especially for general mixed states, is a hard problem, which, in particular, requires a complete characterization of $\scq(G)$.
+In the following, for the case of arbitrary states, we provide techniques for the estimation of $\efr$ based on witnesses and covariance inequalities.
 In turn, these results can be applied to $\ecost$ and $\ecom$ via Observation~\ref{ob:bounds}.
-To ease the notation, in the following we omit the dependence on $G$ of the measures wherever it is clear from the context. \paragraph{A. Estimation based on witnesses.} The witness method has been used extensively in the detection of quantum entanglement~\cite{terhal2000bell}, and also in the estimation of entanglement measures~\cite{brandao2005quantifying,cavalcanti2006estimating,huber2013structure}.
-For any network with at most $k$-partite sources (i.e.,\ a $k$-network), it holds that~\cite{yu2023network} $\max_{\sigma \in \scq} F(\operatorname{GHZ}, \sigma) \le k/(k+1)$, where $\operatorname{GHZ} = \sum_{i,j=0}^{d-1} (|i\rangle\langle j|)^{\otimes n}/d$ with $d$ and $n$ to be the local dimension and the size of network, respectively.
-This leads to the $k$-network-entanglement witness
+To ease the notation, in the following we omit the dependence on $G$ of the measures wherever it is clear from the context.